logo

-Multi-Factor Authentication Versus Single Sign-On: What’s the Difference?
+Single Sign-On vs MFA: What’s the Difference?

 Passwords are at the heart of most authentication mechanisms in use today.
 They are the keys that companies use to protect their most vulnerable information from cyber criminals and malicious insiders alike.
+Have you ever wondered what the difference is between MFA and single sign-on?
+Let’s learn what they are and how they came into existence.

-What Is Multi-Factor Authentication (MFA)?
+What Is MFA?

 The pieces of evidence that can be used as authentication factors can be grouped into four categories: